 UPS rates are calculated using a percentage markup and your shipping zip code.

-In the Markup box, enter a percentage markup to charge more than the estimated cost for UPS charges.
+In the Markup box, enter a percentage or amount markup to charge more than the estimated cost for UPS charges.
 This is a useful way to cover the price of packaging, time spent shipping, or other additional costs.